maxboeck/mxb-jekyll/_posts/offline-forms/2017-08-23-offline-forms.md

 image: "/blog/offline-forms/cover.jpg"
 ---

 <p class="lead">Forms on the web don't usually play nice with bad connections.
-If you're trying to submit a form while offline, you'll most likely just lose your input.
+If you try to submit a form while offline, you'll most likely just lose your input.
 Here's how we might fix that.</p>

 <small>TL;DR: Here's the <a href="https://codepen.io/mxbck/pen/ayYGGO/" target="_blank">CodePen Demo</a> of this post.</small>